Particle-Network/particle-mpc-core-ios/README.md

 Xcode 14.1 or higher

 ### Note

-Please note that the current version of our software does not support simulation testing.
+Please note that the SDK supports `ios-arm64` (iOS devices).
+We currently do not support simulators.
 To perform testing, you will require an actual iPhone device.

 | Xcode version                | 14.1 or higher |
 |------------------------------|---------------|